mmistakes/minimal-mistakes/_drafts/2024-03-10-kotlin-flows.md

 }
 ```

-We made the `FlowCollector` interface a functional interface (or SAM, Single Abstract Method) to let the compiler adapting the lambda to the interface.
+We made the `FlowCollector` interface a functional interface (or SAM, Single Abstract Method) to let the compiler adapt the lambda to the interface.
 We can now rewrite our `flow` function using the `FlowCollector` interface:

 ```kotlin
 val flow: suspend (FlowCollector) -> Unit = {